MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-S-Underground-Construction-Caissons-Cofferdams-Compressed-Air/section-1926.800.md

 (5) Any employee working alone underground in a hazardous location, who is both out of the range of natural unassisted voice communication and not under observation by other persons, shall be provided with an effective means of obtaining assistance in an emergency.

-(g) *Emergency provisions* - (1) *Hoisting capability.* When a shaft is used as a means of egress, the employer shall make advance arrangements for power-assisted hoisting capability to be readily available in an emergency, unless the regular hoisting means can continue to function in the event of an electrical power failure at the jobsite.
+(g) *Emergency provisions*—(1) *Hoisting capability.* When a shaft is used as a means of egress, the employer shall make advance arrangements for power-assisted hoisting capability to be readily available in an emergency, unless the regular hoisting means can continue to function in the event of an electrical power failure at the jobsite.
 Such hoisting means shall be designed so that the load hoist drum is powered in both directions of rotation and so that the brake is automatically applied upon power release or failure.

 (2) *Self-rescuers.* The employer must provide self-rescuers approved by the National Institute for Occupational Safety and Health under 42 CFR part 84.
 The respirators must be immediately available to all employees at work stations in underground areas where employees might be trapped by smoke or gas.
 The selection, issuance, use, and care of respirators must be in accordance with 29 CFR 1926.103.